GeoRouv/chip-seq-analysis-replication/README.md

 ## Notes

 You can find further information for each analysis stage in the project report.
-The pipeline can be optimized in terms of code.
+The Pipeline.sh can be optimized in terms of code.